GetPageSpeed/nginx-extras-docs/docs/modules/auth-ldap.md

 ---

 title: "LDAP Authentication module for NGINX"
 description: "RPM package nginx-module-auth-ldap.
-LDAP module for nginx which supports authentication against multiple LDAP servers  For any issues, see bug tracker at https://github.com/kvspb/nginx-auth-ldap/issues and reference commit 83c059b73566c2ee9cbda920d91b66657cf120b7 if requested, not the version of the package. "
+LDAP module for nginx which supports authentication against multiple LDAP servers  For any issues, see bug tracker at https://github.com/kvspb/nginx-auth-ldap/issues and reference commit 83c059b73566c2ee9cbda920d91b66657cf120b7 if requested, not the version of the package."

 ---